CounterpartyXCP/Documentation/Developers/API.md

 ##Wallet Integration

-For maximum modularity, flexibility and robustness, the API server doesn’t interact with any Bitcoin wallets itself, even Bitcoin Core's built-in one.
+**Note:** *Before v9.49.4, the counterpartyd API provided an interface to Bitcoin Core's signing functionality through the `do_*`, `sign_tx` and `broadcast_tx` methods, which have all since been removed.*

-The process of making a transaction, from start to finish, then, depends somewhat on the wallet software used.
-Below is an example of how one might integrate with Bitcoin Core's API to sign and broadcast a unsigned Counterparty transaction *created* with this API, assuming that the source address of the transaction is in the Bitcoin Core wallet.
+The process of making a transaction, from start to finish, depends somewhat on the wallet software used.
+Below are examples of how one might use a wallet to sign and broadcast a unsigned Counterparty transaction *created* with this API.

+*Bitcoin Core*

     def do_send(source, destination, asset, quantity):
             validateaddress = bitcoind_api('validateaddress', [source])
-            assert addr_info['is_mine']
+            assert validateaddress['is_mine']
             pubkey = validateaddress['pubkey']
             unsigned_tx = counterpartylib_api('create_send', {'source': source, 'destination': destination, 'asset': asset, 'quantity': quantity, 'pubkey': pubkey}) signed_tx = bitcoind_api('signrawtransaction', [unsigned_tx])